jiaohehu/NPreview/DOC-diagram.md

 This will draw the label "A", "B", and "C" respectly each at a different location that is (1,1), (2,2), and (3,4).
-Note that all the labels will be centered at the location because the command is `label`.
+Note that all the labels will be centered at the location because the instruction is `label`.

-# The set command
+# The set instruction

-The `set` command is used to modify the command setting so that it can be changed to a new value.
+The `set` instruction is used to modify one of the  settings so that it can be changed to a new value.

     set rectw  29